Congratulations on your offer of admission to Northeastern University!

 Northeastern University reviews each student’s admission file extensively and takes all aspects of a student’s application into account when determining acceptance.
 Merit awards for all students are evaluated based on each student’s standing within the incoming applicant pool.

 Your Offer of Financial Assistance represents the best financial aid package Northeastern can offer to you as an admitted student.
 While we would be happy to review your Offer of Financial Assistance with you to answer any questions you may have, award decisions cannot be negotiated.

-If you believe that we do not have the most accurate financial information (major errors on the FAFSA/PROFILE) or you have experienced a change in financial circumstances since filing your FAFSA (loss of job, excessive unreimbursed medical expenses, etc.) please let us know.
+If you believe that we do not have the most accurate financial information (major errors on the FAFSA and/or CSS Profile) or you have experienced a change in financial circumstances since filing your FAFSA (loss of job, excessive unreimbursed medical expenses, etc.) please let us know.
 Once we have information about this change, we can let you know the process for filing an official appeal.

 When comparing financial aid awards you will want to examine not only the total award amount, but also the net cost of attendance for each school after financial aid.
 Make sure to differentiate between grant aid (that does not have to be repaid) and loans.
 Some financial aid awards also include a parent loan; Northeastern aid packages do not.
 Costs should also be compared based on the educational experiences and outcomes you can expect to receive from each school.